|Standing (Left to Right): Kenneth E. Fetrow, President Al Bienstock, John P. Gaspich, Jr., Vice President John V.

-John P. Gaspich, Jr. is the Director of Internal Audit for a $1.7 billion academic health care entity.
-He is a Certified Public Accountant (CPA), a Certified Fraud Examiner (CFE), a Certified Government Financial Manager (CGFM), and is Certified in Risk Management Assurance (CRMA).
-He is currently completing the University of Pennsylvania Masters of Public Administration degree program, is enrolled in the University of Pennsylvania Masters of Law degree program, and previously graduated from the Pennsylvania State University with a Bachelors of Business Administration.
+John P. Gaspich, Jr., Senior Vice President and Chief Audit Executive for Penn State Health, is a Certified Public Accountant (CPA), a Certified Fraud Examiner (CFE), a Certified Government Financial Manager (CGFM), and is Certified in Risk Management Assurance (CRMA).
+He graduated from the University of Pennsylvania (Penn) Master of Public Administration degree program, is enrolled in the University of Pennsylvania (Penn) Master in Law degree program, and previously graduated from the Pennsylvania State University with a Bachelors of Business Administration.
 He previously practiced at international public accounting firms providing financial, assurance, compliance, and performance improvement consulting services to businesses, non-profits, colleges and universities, and governments, including the Commonwealth of Pennsylvania and many of its agencies and departments, and numerous Pennsylvania counties.
-He possesses over 25 years of extensive experience in the intricacies of business, government, and health care operations.
-John served on the American Institute of Certified Public Accountants (AICPA) Health Care Expert Panel where he was a contributor to numerous professional publications for the health care industry, including the annual Health Care Entities Audit and Accounting Guide and the annual Health Care Industry Developments Audit Risk Alert.
-In addition, he functioned as a contributor and the overall executive reviewer of two additional professional publications, The AICPA Audit Committee Toolkit, for both the governmental and health care industry sectors.
+He possesses 30 years of extensive experience in the intricacies of business, government, and health care operations.
+John serves on the American Institute of Certified Public Accountants (AICPA) Health Care Expert Panel where he is a contributor to numerous professional publications for the health care industry, including the annual Health Care Entities Audit and Accounting Guide and the annual Health Care Industry Developments Audit Risk Alert.
+In addition, he was a contributor and the overall executive reviewer of two additional professional publications, The AICPA Audit Committee Toolkit, for both the governmental and health care industry sectors.
 John is a member of InfraGard, a partnership between the Federal Bureau of Investigation (FBI) and private sector persons who represent businesses, academic institutions, and state and local law enforcement agencies dedicated to sharing information and intelligence to prevent hostile acts against the United States.
 He has continually served on the Hampden Township Sewer Authority since 1996 and previously served as a member of the Hampden Township Golf Advisory Board.
 He and his wife, Anne, have lived in Hampden Township for over 20 years raising their four children.